 If you want to know more about why air dry clay cracks and how to avoid it then consider reading my article on properly drying air-dry clay.

 Going from cold and wet into a shockingly warm oven will cause all kinds of issues.

+- Turn on the oven to about 200 degrees Fahrenheit.
 This is a very low temperature, that will create a warm airflow around the Sculpture baking the water out of the clay.

-Let the Sculpture bake for about 20 Minutes and then turn off the oven and let the clay cool down inside the oven.
+- Then turn off the oven and let the clay cool down inside the oven.